Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Which body is responsible for enforcing data protection legislation and what are its powers?

-The CNIL is responsible for enforcing the Data Protection Act 1978 in France.
-Its mission is to inform the general public, personal data controllers and processors regarding their mutual rights and obligations.
-It also act as an adviser to the government, which implies both publishing reports on personal data practices and issues and directly consulting with officials during the preparation of data protection-related legislation.
+The CNIL is responsible for enforcing the Data Protection Act 1978 and the GDPR.
+It aims to inform the general public, personal data controllers and processors regarding their mutual rights and obligations.
+It also acts as an adviser to the government, which implies both publishing reports on personal data practices and issues and directly consulting with officials during the preparation of data protection-related legislation.

 The CNIL has extensive punitive powers, which makes it a jurisdictional authority according to the European Convention on Human Rights.
 The CNIL can issue severe administrative penalties, which are levied only after contradictory examination and are subject to appeal.
-These repressive powers will be enhanced with the General Data Protection Regulation.
+These repressive powers will be enhanced with the GDPR.

 Collection and storage of data